 Ditch the fragrance!

-This includes in your pads & tampons, soaps, deodorants and anything else you put on your skin (especially under your clothes).
+This includes in your pads & tampons, soaps, deodorants, and anything else you put on your skin (especially under your clothes).

-Worse, these fake fragrances can be harmful, cause organ damage, and could even cause cancer because of the possible carcinogens.
+Even worse than that, these fake fragrances can be harmful, cause organ damage, and could even cause cancer because of the possible carcinogens.

 2. Wear Cotton underwear (or go commando)